 Dowling has now built 99 guitars – and the 99th hangs proudly as testament to this new philosophy.
 ‘A ‘signature series’ sounds really wanky, but it’s a range where I can really go to town,’ he says.
 It is a beautiful instrument, cut away and inlaid irregularly with surreal cobalt colours.
 If it is possible to feel awe in the face of a fingerboard then this is it. ‘[I built] 70 or 80 guitars till I was happy with one,’ Dowling says.
 ‘Literally in the last three years I’ve been like, ‘Yes I’m hitting the mark’.
 Those 70 or 80 were really good instruments but what I always wanted was a handle on how to write the recipe book, not just follow a recipe.’

 If Dowling’s practise is entering a new phase (he also talks offhand about buying a sawmill) then this is in tune with a signal shift within the guitar world more generally, away from the bigger builders.
 ‘Gibson have just gone out of business, or gone bankrupt.
-The reason they are suffering is that there are so many good guitars on the market and Gibson’s are crap.
+The reason they are suffering is that there are so many good guitars on the market and Gibson’s quality has dropped dramatically.
 People are increasingly away of what is good or bad in build terms’.

 Dowling also believes that new international trading rules will also force move away from the sort of fetishism for rare woods which has driven bespoke guitar building.
 ‘Rosewoods have now gone on to CITIES appendix two [which controls the sale of rare species] so there’s a blanket restriction.
 Brazilian rosewood has the same restriction on it as a piece of ivory.’